 It’s important to generate repeat business, and it’s imperative to build loyalty, but you also need to keep in mind that not all loyal customers will benefit your business in the same way.
 This is why you need to calculate your customer lifetime value (also known as customer lifetime revenue), which measures the revenue generated from long-term customers.

 This is not a metric that you can easily keep track of in those early stages after conversion, but if you give it time, you will start accumulating customer data that will allow you to extrapolate certain findings about their lifetime value potential.
 You can then use that metric to upsell to customers, incentivize them to buy more products and services, get them on a better plan, and it will help you figure out how much you can actually spend on customer acquisition.

 Finally, you should always know where your break-even point lies.
 This is not the same as the break-even point for a company that is just starting out, this is a metric that you need to track continuously in order to manage your finances more prudently, and prepare for each quarter.
 You can also calculate your break-even point on an annual basis, but that leaves you open to risks should the market make a dramatic shift before the end of the year.
 Knowing your break-even point for every quarter will let you prioritize goals, allocate resources wisely, and prepare for every eventuality.

 Every good business decision is rooted in verifiable data, and although it might sound a bit drab, that means that you need to start making some serious graphs and pie charts if you want to grow your business.
 Be sure to follow these metrics and you should have no problem setting yourself up for success in the years to come.

-Jolene Rutherford is a marketing specialist - turned blogger, currently writing for technivorz.com.
+Jolene Rutherford is a marketing specialist – turned blogger, currently writing for technivorz.com.
 Interested in digital marketing and new technology trends.
-Love sharing content that can help and mean to people.
+Love sharing content that can help people.